 New Zealand-Tongan tenor Filipe Manu is one of the most exciting young talents to graduate from the world-renowned Jette Parker Young Artist programme at the Royal Opera House, Covent Garden.
 The recipient of the New Zealand performer of the year award and winner of Australia’s most prestigious singing competition, the IFAC Handa Singing Competition, Filipe will join the newly-founded ensemble of Konzert Theater Bern in the 2021/22 season, where he performs roles such as Arbace Idomeneo, Tebaldo I Capuletti e i Montecchi and Tamino Die Zauberflote.
-Future engagements see him return for Covent Garden for several leading roles.
+Future seasons see him return for Covent Garden for several leading roles and make his debut at Hamburg State Opera and the Opéra national de Paris.

 During his time with the Royal Opera House, Filipe was seen as Gastone La Traviata,